microsoft/AppSource/Microsoft Hosted Test Drive/Setup-your-Azure-subscription-for-Dynamics365-Microsoft-Hosted-Test-Drives.md

 # Setup your Azure subscription for Dynamics 365 for Customer Engagement Microsoft Hosted Test Drives

-1. Login to your Azure management portal - https://https://portal.azure.com
+1. Login to Azure Portal - https://portal.azure.com
-2. Verify that you are logged in to correct Tenant by hovering on your account icon on upper right corner.
-If not, switch to the Tenant associated with D365 instance from the list available after click on the account icon.
+2. Verify you are in the tenant associated with your Dynamics 365 Test Drive instance by hovering your mouse over your account icon in the upper right corner.
+If you are not in the correct tenant, click on the account icon to switch into the correct tenant.

  ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/SelectDirectory.png)

-3. Register an application in azure.
-We will use this application to perform operations on your Dynamics 365 instance including adding and removing users etc.
+3. Create an Azure AD App in Azure.
+AppSource will use this App to provision and deprovision the Test Drive user in your tenant.

-      *    Navigate to the newly created directory or already existing directory and select Azure Active directory in the filter pane.
+      *    Select Azure Active Directory in the filter pane
-      *    Search “App registrations” and click on “Add”
+      *    Select “App registrations”
-      *    Provide an application name.
+      *    Click on the 'New application registration' button
-      *    Provide an application name.
+      *    Provide an application name
       *    Select the Type of as “Web app/ API”
-      *    Provide any sign-on URL - Ex- http://localhost (It can be changed or updated as per need later on)
+      *    Provide any sign-on URL - Ex- https://www.bing.com (This URL is not used for Test Drive and can be updated later if needed)
-      *    Click Create.
-It will take a while to create the application.
-Wait for sometime.
+      *    Click Create and wait for your app to be created.
       *    Click on "Settings" to configure the application.
-      *    Go to  Properties -> Set the application as multi-tenant and hit Save.
-Get more details about Multi-Tenant applicaton using [link](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#adding-an-application).
+      *    Go to  Properties -> Set the 'multi-tenanted' field to 'Yes' and click save.
+For more information about Multi-Tenant applicaton see [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#adding-an-application).
+      *    Take note of your 'Application ID' displayed in the properties section.
+You will need this value below.
-      *    Generate a client secret to access the application.
-Under keys, add a Key Description, set the duration to two years or as appropriate.
-Do remember to update this before the key expires, else your test drives will be broken.
+      *    Generate a secret for the Azure AD App.
+Navigate to 'Keys' in the settings menu.
+In the 'Passwords' section, enter a Key Description (Example "Test Drive App Key) and set the duration to two years or as appropriate.
+Do remember to update this before the key expires, otherwise your test drive will be break.
       *    Click Save.
-This should generate the ClientSecret.
-Copy this value as it will be hidden afterwards.
-Generate a new one in case you lost the current one.
+This should generate the Azure App Secret.
+Copy this value as it will be hidden as soon as you navigate away from this page.
+      *    Navigate to 'Required permissions' in the settings menu.
-      *    Update the Required Permissions for the application.
-By default the application will have "Windows Azure Active Directory".
+      *    By default the App will already have "Windows Azure Active Directory" permissions.
+Do not modify this.
-      *    Click Add followed by Select an API
+      *    Click 'Add' button and then 'Select an API'
-      *    Find Microsoft Graph from the available list of API's and press Select
+      *    Select 'Microsoft Graph' from the list and click 'Select'
-      *    Select permissions for: "Read and write directory data", "Read directory data" under Application Permission and press Done.
+      *    Select "Read and write directory data" and "Read directory data" from the list and click 'select'
+      *    Click the 'done' button.
-      *    Click on **"Grant Permissions"** to sync the added/updated permission.
+      *    Click the **"Grant Permissions"** button and click 'yes'.
-      *    Hit Save.

 ![](https://github.com/Azure/AzureTestDrive/blob/master/AzureTestDriveImages/SetupSub4.jpg)